jose-d/borg-backup-sshfs-scriptware/README.md

 ## I. About this scriptware (general info)

 This backup script was developed with the idea being executed by external scheduler, eg. cron.
+As more modern approaches are available today, this script is not actively used nor developed.

 Main compoments: